debojyoti/gulp.env/README.md

-### Blank development environment to automate and enhance workflow using gulp.js
+### Development environment boilerplate to automate and enhance workflow using gulp.js

 #### Setup